Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Proof of Privacy Metric

-Equation \ref{privacy_obj} and Equation \ref{proof_privacy_equ_6} differ only in the absence of $\frac{1}{2}$ and $log2$, which do not affect the final results.
 Moreover, the definition of conjugate function requires $H(\cdot)$ to be limited to the range of $g'(t)$.
 Since the range of $g'(t)$ is smaller than $log2$, we can derive that the range of $D(\cdot)$ is constrained to the interval of 0 to 1.